-The 612GW is Nextbase’s latest flagship dash cam, and is the first we’ve tested to offer insanely sharp 4K video capture.
+The Nextbase 612GW is the company’s flagship dash cam and is the first we’ve tested to offer insanely sharp 4K video capture.

 The super-sharp video is a godsend during incidents, offering a crystal-clear image of what happened that’ll help clear up any potential confusion during a collision or incident.
-Its collision-detection charms are further aided by the inclusion of a G-sensor for detecting incidents, and built-in GPS, which makes it easy to retroactively see where any issues occured.
+Its collision-detection charms are further aided by the inclusion of a G-sensor for detecting incidents, and built-in GPS, which makes it easy to retroactively see where any issues occurred.

 The Nextbase 612GW is expensive for a dash cam that isn’t exactly packed with bonus features, and it’s a shame that we couldn’t get the Wi-Fi connectivity to work.
 Make no mistake the 612G offers the best-quality footage we’ve seen from a dash cam so far.

 Add to this the dash cam’s sturdy build quality, intuitive user interface and easy-to-read 3-inch LCD touchscreen and the 612GW easily earns its place as one of 2018’s best dash cams.

 The only downside is that it’s seriously expensive.
 Still, you get what you pay for, right?